wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 ```

 #### Okay that was a bit too stingy, what about making it look nice, again?
+4th lvl

 [Table of Contents](#table-of-contents)